If you ever find yourself with a year when you pay no income tax, don’t celebrate. Instead, rue the wasted opportunity.

 How much should you sell?
 Suppose you expect to be taxed at a 25% marginal rate once you find a job or once you turn age 70½ and start taking required minimum distributions from your retirement accounts.
 To head off big tax bills later, you might generate enough taxable income now to get to the top of the 15% tax bracket.
 In 2017, that would mean total income of $96,700 if you’re married filing jointly, which would trigger a federal tax bill of $10,453.
 If you are single, it would take $48,350 in total income to get to the top of the 15% bracket, resulting in a $5,226 tax bill.
 These figures assume you take the standard deduction and personal exemptions, you have no children, and all tax is paid at ordinary income tax rates.

-One caveat: If you’re in your mid-60s or older, a large Roth conversion or hefty realized capital gains may boost your income sufficiently that you end up not only paying a big tax bill, but also getting charged higher premiums for Medicare.
-For others, it could reduce Medicaid eligibility or trim the tax credit they receive toward the cost of insurance purchased through a health care exchange.
+One caveat: If you’re in your mid-60s or older, a large Roth conversion or hefty realized capital gains may boost your income sufficiently that you end up not only paying a big tax bill, but also getting charged higher premiums for Medicare Part B (doctors’ services and outpatient care) and Part D (prescription drugs).
+The premiums are typically based on your tax return from two years before, so 2017 premiums would be based on 2015’s tax return.
+For others, generating extra income could reduce Medicaid eligibility or trim the tax credit they receive toward the cost of insurance purchased through a health care exchange.

 Next: Taxes in Retirement